headjoe3/Rocrastinate/docs/1-1-introduction.md

 # Features of Rocrastinate
 Rocrastinate offers similar benifits to Roact and Rodux, while still giving the developer a large amount of control over when and how UI is redrawn.

-One of the main optimizations of Rocrastinate is that UI Components are only ever updated once per frame at most.
-This allows complex display updates to be deferred whenever a portion of your application's state changes, as each component will only be re-drawn as much as it needs to be redrawn.
+The main optimization of Rocrastinate, and its namesake, is that UI Component updates are "procrastinated" (i.e. only ever updated once per frame at most).
+This allows complex display updates to be deferred whenever a portion of your application's state changes, as each component will only be re-drawn as little as it needs to be redrawn.

 ## Creating your first Component